Illegal but essential, migrants recycle Istanbul's waste

 Illegal but essential, migrants recycle Istanbul’s waste

-ISTANBUL – Shrouded by acrid smoke, young Afghan crouches sorting waste he has pulled from the trash bins of Istanbul, anxious that Turkey might soon deport him back to his country.
+ISTANBUL: Shrouded by acrid smoke, young Afghan crouches sorting waste he has pulled from the trash bins of Istanbul, anxious that Turkey will soon strip him of even this subsistence.

 “I start at eight in the morning and finish at eight at night,” said Issam Raffur, who has spent four of his 20 years in Turkey.

-“It is very hard to make ends meet, but I have no choice,” he shrugged, smoke billowing from a fire barely warming his makeshift sorting center on a soggy winter day.
+“It is very hard and poorly paid, but I have no choice,” he shrugged, smoke billowing from a fire barely warming his makeshift sorting centre on a soggy winter day.

-Considered the poorest of Turkey’s population, Afghans have joined Kurds, the Laz, Roma and other ethnic minorities and undocumented migrants in doing work others snub.
+Considered the poorest of Turkey’s poor, Afghans have joined Kurds, the Laz, Roma and other ethnic minorities and undocumented migrants in doing work others snub.

 Diving headfirst into dumpsters, they dig up plastic bottles, glass and other waste they then sort and sell in bulk — a self-organised, unregulated business that keeps the city clean, and men such as Issam fed.